unibz-bobo/mkinitcpio-multiflash/README.md

 Required Packages for Building
 ------------------------------
 * base-devel
-* rsync
 * mkinitcpio
 * mkinitcpio-nfs-utils

 Building
 --------
-Run `updpkgsums` to generate the checksum followed by `makepkg -s` to build the package.
+Make sure that you have installed the `base-devel` package and run `makepkg -s` to build the package.

 Installing
 ----------